Kutztown Golden Bears: Volleyball

-Men's and Women's Swimming

-The Kutztown University women's swimming team is guided by head coach Tim Flannery, who has served in that position since 1996–97.
-The men's team was discontinued following the 2008–2009 season.
-The program as a whole has produced two NCAA champions, Ed Flory (1977–'78) and Claudine Gruver (1997).

 Wrestling

 The Kutztown University wrestling team is led by head coach Robert Fisher, who has served in that role since 2000–01.
 The program was established in 1940, but was discontinued three years later due to World War II.
 In 1965, Dan Hinkel was the head coach when the program was reinstated.
 In 2007, Joe Kemmerer won the first NCAA championship, winning the 133 pound title at the Division II Championships.
 Kemmerer repeated his feat by becoming a two-time national champion at 133 lbs. in 2009.
 Since then, heavyweights Ziad Haddad (2014 and 2015) and Andrew Dunn Jr. (2019) have gone on to win national titles for the Maroon and Gold.